faiq/distributed-systems-notes/Rpc-part-2.md

 If you haven't done so already, you should [set up your go environment](https://golang.org/doc/code.html#Organization)

+Once all that is done, we're going to do is create a new project inside the GOPATH.
+So create a new folder under $GOPATH/src/github.com/<your_user_name>/intro-to-rpc

 If you don't want to follow along and skip straight to the code you can find it on my [GitHub](https://github.com/faiq/intro-to-rpc)

 ## Setting Up Your Thrift File

-Next thing you're going to want to do create a `.thrift` file.
-This file is where you're going to write the interface defintions for all your services and types so we could create langugae specific source code for doing RPC.
+Next thing you're going to want to do create a `.thrift` file in the top level of your project.

+This file is where you're going to write the interface definition for the services that you're going to create so we could create language specific source code for doing RPC.

 ```thrift
     typedef binary image // here we are creating our own type, for readability, "image" which is an array of bytes